hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 #### PostgreSQL Database

-The postgres data will be written to the mounted storage.
+The PostgreSQL data will be written to the mounted storage.
 The expectation is that the storage server is replicated or backed up offsite and will be made available to the server in the event of a DR.